jaffa4/perl6parsing/README.md

 It is a wrapper around nqp Perl6 parsing methods.<br>
 Known problem: if it is compiled into pir.
 (Panda does that), use Perl6::Parsing fails.
-It seems to be a Rakudo bug.
+It seems to be a Rakudo bug.<br>
+Workaround: delete Parsing.pir.

 Usage: